-This Unit II clinical skills course further develops skills in screening and assessment, including hearing screening and hearing conservation, and introduces skills in outcome evaluation and reporting.
-Simulated clinical experiences will provide a context for learning fundamentals of counseling.
+The Unit II Clinical Skills course develops skills in screening and assessment across the lifespan, including hearing screening and hearing conservation, and introduces skills in goal setting, outcome evaluation, and reporting.
 Clinical reasoning and technical skill development are integrated with relevant research evidence and theory.